nsbgn/pandoc.mk/README.md

 is currently a work-in-progress, but it is mostly functional.
 It roughly consists of three parts, each of which, I hope, may prove useful to someone:

-1. A simple makefile, to create documents and other assets from plain text sources.
+1. A simple makefile, to create documents and other resources.

 2. A Python script to generate a table of contents directly from the directory structure.
-A small JavaScript can optionally show this overview dynamically.

-3. A logo and a minimalist style to present the above concisely.
+3. A logo and a minimalist style to present the above.

 Executing `make` will generate a `build/` directory containing scripts,